Rockwell FactoryTalk View ME/SE

-- To create a basis version, you will need to manually produce the APA file via the application manager and copy this file into the working directory.
+To create a base version, you will need to manually produce the APA file via the application manager and copy this file into the working directory.

-- After a Check-Out or restore, it will as well be checked as to whether Factory Talk View Studio is installed on the client.
+- After a Check-Out or restore, it will also checked if Factory Talk View Studio is installed on the client.
 Only if the editor is installed, will the checked-out APA files be unpacked back into the FactoryTalk View Studio's central data storage.
 For this, versiondog uses the Application Manager’s restore function.

 - The logical view and change check always use the project data in the local working directory in the background, not the FactoryTalk View Studio’s central storage.

 Last updated: 15 February 2021